styriandev/ws-jungheinrich-rxjs-211123/exercises/custom-state-management.md

 Luckily, there is an actual battle tested and production ready version already available which shares basically the very same API as you have implemented before.

-If you like, you can go ahead an try out `@rx-angular/state`.
+If you like, you can go ahead and try out [`@rx-angular/state`](http://www.rx-angular.io/docs/state).
 You could use it the very same way as we implemented before, or you can also try out the new functional API.
 You'll find an example below.

 <details>